LogoLogo

 Overview

 BugSplat supports the collection of errors in Angular applications.
-The bugsplat-ng npm package implements Angular’s ErrorHandler interface in order to post errors to BugSplat where they can be tracked and managed.
+The bugsplat-ng npm package implements Angular’s interface in order to post errors to BugSplat where they can be tracked and managed.

 Sample